Enabling cross-origin resource sharing (CORS)

 1. Log in to the Fastly web interface.

-7. Click the Create button.
+7. Click Create.
 The new header appears on the Content page.

 IMPORTANT